 What he really hopes for, however, is the end of autocratic leadership.

 Emotional leadership on main

 When life throws a pandemic-sized curveball, there’s never really a guidebook to help us get through it unscathed.
 But the first step, Mark offers, is to acknowledge that we are all learners in our current situation.
 So, instead of being that decisive, loud and autocratic leader, it would be mindful to approach the situation with empathy, compassion, and even some vulnerability.
-If leaders maintain their autocratic methods in a world that has witnessed tremendous shifts, then they are at a disadvantage of losing their best talents.
+If change management leaders maintain their autocratic methods in a world that has witnessed tremendous shifts, then they are at a disadvantage of losing their best talents.

 Akhilesh voices his perspective on leadership in a similar strain.
 There’s no rule to being a good leader, but often, empathy is a good place to start.
-In a life where employees spend nearly 50% of their 24-hour cycle within the workplace, creating a fulfilling environment through mindful leadership, motivation, and culture is critical for maintaining a balanced health of the team.
+In a life where employees spend nearly 50% of their 24-hour cycle within the workplace, creating a fulfilling environment through mindful leadership, motivation, and culture is critical for maintaining a balanced health of the team members.

-Ingrid Thorpe justly perceives that 21st Century leadership mandates emotional intelligence.
-The important steps that leaders can take right now is building trust and securing an environment where vulnerability is not punished.
+Ingrid Thorpe justly perceives that 21st Century leadership teams mandates emotional intelligence.
+The important steps that change management leaders can take right now is building trust and securing an environment where vulnerability is not punished.
 “Vulnerability really demonstrates a level of accessibility,” Ingrid explains.
 “When a leader demonstrates vulnerability, they’re really saying that they’re human, that they suffer the same thing everyone else does.”

 The digitally savvy gets the worm